JulianAssmann/flutter_background/README.md

 - Add automated tests
 - On android, add [ACTION_REQUEST_IGNORE_BATTERY_OPTIMIZATIONS](https://developer.android.com/reference/android/provider/Settings#ACTION_REQUEST_IGNORE_BATTERY_OPTIMIZATIONS) as an option to obtain excemption from battery optimizations, as declaring [REQUEST_IGNORE_BATTERY_OPTIMIZATIONS](https://developer.android.com/reference/android/Manifest.permission.html#REQUEST_IGNORE_BATTERY_OPTIMIZATIONS) might lead to a ban of the app in the Play Store, "unless the core function of the app is adversely affected" (see the note [here](https://developer.android.com/training/monitoring-device-state/doze-standby.html#support_for_other_use_cases))
+- On android, allow for other notification icon resource names than `ic_launcher`
 - Explore options of background execution for iOS (help needed, I don't have any Mac/iOS devices or experience with programming for them)

+## Maintainer

+[Julian Aßmann](https://github.com/JulianAssmann)

 If you experience any problems with this package, please [create an issue on Github](https://github.com/JulianAssmann/flutter_background/issues).
 Pull requests are also very welcome.

-## Maintainer

-[Julian Aßmann](https://github.com/JulianAssmann)